The Absolute Best of Western Canada & Alaska 2020 Extravaganza

-Flights can be arranged from your regional airport.
-Other dates available.
-Please call for details.
+Flights can be arranged from your regional airport - Call for details!

 Fly into Calgary International Airport, where a Representative will greet you and accompany you to the Fairmont Banff Springs (or similar), which is set right within Banff National Park.
 After check-in, the rest of the day is yours to explore this charming resort town at your leisure.
 This evening, enjoy a Welcome Dinner.
 Your Tour Director is available to help you plan your time in the Canadian Rockies so you can make the most of your visit.